Calling For Better Ties With West, Iran Reformist Wins Presidency - UrduPoint

 Voter turnout was 49.8 percent, Eslami added, up from a record low of about 40 percent during the first round.

-In his first comments after winning, Pezeshkian said the vote was the start of a "partnership" with the Iranian people.
+In his first comments after winning, Pezeshkian said the vote was the start of a "partnership" with Iran's people.

 "The difficult path ahead will not be smooth except with your companionship, empathy, and trust.
-I extend my hand to you," Pezeshkian said in a post on social media platform X.
+I extend my hand to you," Pezeshkian said on social media platform X.

-On Tuesday he had said that, if he won, he would "extend the hand of friendship to everyone".

-"The person who is elected by the people is respected, his respect should be maintained,... and now we should make all our efforts to help him move forward with strength," Jalili said in remarks made Tuesday and posted Saturday on X.

-An election was not due until 2025 but was called early after the death of ultraconservative president Ebrahim Raisi in a helicopter crash.
+The death of ultraconservative president Ebrahim Raisi in a helicopter crash necessitated the election, which was not due until 2025.

+Under Raisi Iran sought improved relations with China and Russia while mending ties with Arab neighbours, chiefly Saudi Arabia, to avert deeper isolation.

+Saudi Arabia led Gulf states in congratulating Pezeshkian.
+Both Russia and China expressed hopes for further reinforcement of ties.

+"We are very happy that Mr Pezeshkian won," said Abolfazl, a 40-year-old architect who gave only his first name.

+"I expected him to become the president because we really needed a literate president to solve the economic problems of the people."

-Regardless of the election winner, Iran's supreme leader Ayatollah Ali Khamenei has the final say on all major policy issues.
+Iran's supreme leader Ayatollah Ali Khamenei, who has the final say on all major policy issues, congratulated Pezeshkian.

-Khamenei had called for a higher turnout in the runoff, and emphasised the election's importance.

-He said the first round turnout was lower than expected, but added that it was not an act "against the system".
+Khamenei urged him to "continue the path of Martyr Raisi and use the country's many capacities, especially the revolutionary and faithful youth, for the comfort of the people and the progress of the country."

+He accused "enemies of the Iranian nation" of being behind a "scheme of boycotting the elections."

 After more than one million ballots were spoiled in the first round, the figure in the runoff stood at more than 600,000, according to figures provided by Eslami.